basvandervlies/cf_surfsara_lib/doc/services/ntp.md

  * /etc/default/ntpdate (debian), /etc/sysconfig/ntpdate (centos)
  * /etc/default/ntp (debian), /etc/sysconfig/ntpd (centos)

-f one of the files is changed then the followong ''class'' will be set:
+if one of the files is changed then the following ''class'' will be set:
  * scl_etc_ntp_conf
  * scl_etc_default_ntp
  * scl_etc_default_ntpdate